Adapting coherent-state superpositions in noisy channels: Introduction

-The main challenge faced by the optical systems is the decoherence, mainly optical loss and thermal noise.
+The main challenge faced by the optical systems is the decoherence, mainly due to optical loss and thermal noise.
 While high quality quantum states may offer the possibility of error correction~\cite{gottesman2001,menicucci2014,baragiola2019,pantaleoni2020}, decoherence poses severe limits on the preparation and propagation of such states~\cite{yukawa2013,eaton2022}.
 While energy loss can never completely remove certain quantum non-Gaussian features from quantum states~\cite{straka2014}, losing half of the signal to the environment is enough to completely obliterate any negativity of the Wigner function, thus preventing any possibility of quantum advantage~\cite{mari2012}.
 Loss combined with noise present in the environment makes its decay even faster.

-It has been established that the effects of loss in photon qubit systems can be probabilistically mitigated by suitable pre-processing of optical signals~\cite{micuda2012,gagatsos2014,chrzanowski2014} or channel engineering~\cite{starek2020}.
-Most auspiciously, CS states specifically can be made more resilient to loss by applying a suitable deterministic squeezing operation~\cite{filip2001,serafini2004,teh2020,filip2013,lejeannic2018,brewster2018,pan2023}.
+It has been established that the effects of loss in photonic qubit systems can be probabilistically alleviated by suitable pre-processing of optical signals~\cite{micuda2012,gagatsos2014,chrzanowski2014} or channel engineering~\cite{starek2020}.
+In particular, CS states can be made more resilient to loss by applying a deterministic squeezing operation~\cite{filip2001,serafini2004,teh2020,filip2013,lejeannic2018,brewster2018,pan2023}.
 Specifically, it has been shown for pure lossy channels in~\cite{lejeannic2018}.
 However, to what extent can these methods be used for mitigation of added channel noise together with loss has not been studied so far.

 To address this question we consider a CS state propagating through a general series of channels incorporating loss and added phase-sensitive noise.
 We derive a general condition that needs to be satisfied to preserve any negativity present in the Wigner function of the quantum state based on optimal deterministic squeezing operations, that maximizes the central negativity of the Wigner function.
-In addition we extend the general condition to include even-parity CS states in the form of a necessary condition that must be satisfied for any negative values of the Wigner function to exist.
+In addition we extend the general condition to include even-parity CS states.
+This condition that must be satisfied for any negative values of the Wigner function to exist.

-Our analysis based on negativity of the Wigner function is complemented by adapting the squeezing operations to maximize the Hilbert-Schmidt distance between CS states of opposite parities transmitted through the decohering channels.
+Our analysis based primarily on negativity of the Wigner function is complemented by adapting the squeezing operations to maximize the Hilbert-Schmidt distance between CS states of opposite parities transmitted through the decohering channels.